The Davies Guidewheel Locomotives

 Left: The Davies guidewheel locomotive: 1864

-Only two locomotives were built, confusingly called No 2 and No 3.
-No 2 was the only one to go into service.
+Only two locomotives were built, confusingly called No 2 and No 3; possibly this was because an earlier and much smaller engine called the Lady Barklay was used during construction.
+No 2 was the only one of the pair to go into service.
 Apparently she could reach 20 mph, but damaged the wooden track when she did so.
 The real problem, however, was that the adhesion was wholly inadequate and when it was reduced by rain, snow, or mud she could not move even on level track.

 The Oreti Railway quickly went bankrupt, in 1867, followed soon after by the provincial government itself.
 The two locomotives were sent to do useful jobs of work at two different sawmills, one surviving until 1917.